MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox-dacpac.md

 ---
 # required metadata

-title: Upgrade from AX 2012 - Dacpac process to upgrade data in Sandbox Tiers 2-5 environments
+title: Upgrade from AX 2012 - Dacpac process to upgrade data in Sandbox Tiers 2-5 environments [Deprecated]
 description: This topic is for customers who don't have Remote Desktop protocol (RDP) access to their sandbox environments when they upgrade.
 author: laneswenka
 ms.date: 12/02/2020